 With the recent buzz about Octalean, we decided to conduct a more thorough review to see if the product is what it claims to be.
-We looked closely at the product itself, the company and endorsements, the science, and user reviews.
-Then, we summarized and condensed everything to make it easier for you to make an informed purchasing decision.
+We looked closely at the ingredient list, potential side effects, customer care and scientific research.
+We read through every comment and forum post we could find.
+Then, we summarized and condensed everything to give you the bottom line.

-First off, Octalean is a weight loss supplement designed for women, featured on Dr. Oz, and in Women’s Magazine.
+To begin with, Octalean is a weight-loss supplement designed for women, featured on Dr. Oz, and in Women’s Magazine.
 Just because the supplement received good publicity, however, doesn’t mean it is an effective solution.
-It contains: sea buckthorn, EGCG green tea extract, fucoxanthin, rhodiola extract, caffeine, raspberry ketones, capsicum extract, black pepper extract, panax ginseng extract, and digestive enzymes.
+It contains sea buckthorn, EGCG, green tea extract, fucoxanthin, rhodiola extract, caffeine, raspberry ketones, capsicum extract, black pepper extract, panax ginseng extract, and digestive enzymes.

-”These fad ingredients are popular for weight loss because of the exposure they’ve received in the media, but they aren’t actually effective.” said our Research Editor.
+”Fad ingredients are popular for weight-loss because of the exposure they’ve received in the media, but they aren’t actually effective.” said our Research Editor.

 “I have been taking this for almost a month and haven’t noticed a difference in how I have felt, but it tastes alright.” said one user.

 Scroll below for one of the best products we’ve seen over the last year.

 Side Effects – “Not Worth It?”